José Antonio de Alzate y Ramírez: Life and career

 He was born in Ozumba in 1737, the child of Felipe de Alzate and María Josefa Ramírez, a descendant of Juana Inés de la Cruz.
 He studied in the Colegio de San Ildefonso in Mexico City, graduating with a bachelor in theology in 1756.
 He was ordained a Catholic priest at the age of 20.

 Inaugurated in 1768, his Diario literario de Méjico [Literary Newspaper of Mexico] was suspended after only three months.
 He later created, in 1788, the Gaceta de Literatura [Newspaper of Literature], that was published until 1795 (115 issues).
 This periodical inspired many of his countrymen to follow his example.

 Alzate was a controversial figure, frequently meeting with local opposition.
 Nevertheless, the French and Spanish Academies of Sciences made him a corresponding member.
 The viceroys of Mexico and the archbishops entrusted him with sundry scientific missions.

+He invented the ballcock in 1790.

 He was a member of the Royal Botanical Garden of Madrid.
 He died in Mexico City in 1799.